 But what will become of our coveted lemon pound cakes?
 The legendary maple scone?
 The chocolate-dipped peanut butter cookie?
 The reduced-fat cinnamon swirl coffee cake?
 Is it time for San Francisco Starbucks sycophants to stockpile these delicious sweets in their collective freezers?
 Is it time to panic?

-In the opinion of this website, yes.
-Although we think those La Bullshit faux-Frenchy baked goods are a little too buttery for our blood.
 Give us a red velvet cupcake, and you can have the duck fat confit croissant, thank you very much.